International Admissions is located within the International Programs and Global Engagement office.

 |TOEFL||Score of 64 (internet based test)||Score of 801 (internet based)|

-Each campus will post the tests it accepts on its website and will notify students after they apply about the tests it accepts and when to submit scores.
-Those who have graduated from an accredited four-year U.S. college or university or who come from countries where English is the primary language need not submit an English language proficiency test.1
+Those who have graduated from an accredited secondary or four-year U.S. college or university where English is the primary language of instruction or who come from countries where English is the primary language need not submit an English language proficiency test.1

-At the graduate level, a TOEFL score of 550 (or 80 internet based test) is required for admission for all students, with the following exceptions:
+At the graduate level, a TOEFL score of 550 (or 80 internet based test) is required for international applicants.
+The following graduate programs require higher scores:

 - Communication Studies,

 - Teaching English to Speakers of Other Languages (TESOL).

 Applicants with foreign academic work are required to submit official copies of academic records from their school, college, or university in officially sealed envelopes, along with a certified English translation.
 Academic records should include:

 - Yearly records from each college or university attended, indicating the number of hours per semester or per year devoted to each course and the grades received;